Budget Accommodation – Get More for Your Money

-Take my recent trip to Kuala Lumpur.
-I spent a week in this lovely city so I was looking for the budget option.
+Take my recent trip to Kuala Lumpur, for example.
+I spent a week in this lovely city so I was looking for a budget accommodation.
 I started off in a room with no windows, noisy and damp which I found on Booking.com.
 I stayed here for one night before I started searching for somewhere better.
 I found a room for a little bit more and, bonus, it had a free breakfast and a window!
 I was yet to realise that hygiene was going to be a major issue.
-Cheap yes but it might cost me my health.
+Cheap, yes, but it might cost me my health.

 Fast forward two days.
 Following an ant infestation and a quick room change, I found that I had an extra guest in my room, an extra few hundred in the form of bed bugs.
 You can read the full story about that here.
 Perhaps their lack of changing of the bed sheets and cleaning had something to do with it. . . .or perhaps they were just unlucky.
 But judging by their ethic when it came to dealing with the bed bugs, I feel it was the former.

-Ok so that was an extreme example of why budget is not always best.
-However this is a statement I do not always agree with.
-Budget can be best but you need to look at what you are getting for your money.
-Are you getting just pennies off your stay by staying in a 12 bed dormitory?
+Ok so that was an extreme example of why budget accommodation is not always best.
+However, this is a statement I do not always agree with.
+Budget accommodation can be best but you need to look at what you are getting for your money.
+Are you getting just pennies off your stay by staying in a 12-bed dormitory?
 Would you have a better night’s sleep by spending that little bit more and getting your own room?

 I use hostel dormitories as a way of making friends so I can be reluctant to make that shift into my own private room but perhaps I could downsize to that nice 4 bed dorm.
 This is not practical in expensive cities where this move would cost you a lot per night, but when we are talking about not much more money then hell yes, I’m downsizing!

 In addition to who you will be sharing your room with, you also need to think about your neighbours.
 Is it an all night bar or a busy train station?
 I will pay more for a good night’s sleep.
-Think location location location.
+Think location when choosing budget accommodation.
 Is it safe to walk around at night or am I going to have to pay for expensive taxis?
 How much is it going to be on the metro each day to see the main sights?
 It could add up to some accommodation in the area you actually want to stay in.

-I have been lucky enough to find some gems when it comes to budget accommodations.
+I have been lucky enough to find some gems when it comes to budget accommodation.
 Places where I have paid very little more than the very budget option and received the world.
-Take my stay at Natures Healing Home in the Philippines which I booked through Airbnb.
+For example, my stay at Natures Healing Home in the Philippines which I booked through Airbnb.

 I paid not much more than the price of a 24 bed wall-less room in a hostel for my own private cabin in 5 hectares of paradise.
 I ended up becoming part of their family and spending Christmas there.